+Sec.
+3 Modifications to the CIP.
 The CIP is subject to modification at any Board of Regents’ meeting.
 Candidate projects will routinely be added to the CIP, and project information such as funding sources, project cost, and delivery dates will routinely be revised.
-For Major Projects seeking Board action, the institutional president will submit a request for inclusion on the Board of Regents’ agenda.
-Requests to add to or modify the CIP will be reviewed in accordance with the processes administered by the Office of Facilities Planning and Construction adopted in the CIP.
+Requests to add to or modify the CIP will be reviewed in accordance with the processes administered by the Office of Capital Projects.

+Preliminary Cost Expenditures for Major Projects.
 Approval by the appropriate Executive Vice Chancellor and the Chancellor will allow a Major Project to proceed to the Definition Phase.
 The Definition Phase provides authority for the U. T. System Administration and the institutional administration to expend institutional funds up to 5% of the anticipated total project cost to select the project architect and other consultants, confirm the basis of design, develop the formal Facility Program document, and develop schematic project plans.
-These funds will be provided by the institution initially but will be reimbursed to the institution from applicable project funds upon design development approval or upon submission of a project application to the Texas Higher Education Coordinating Board (if applicable), whichever is later.
-Following the Definition Phase, addition of a project to the CIP provides authority for the U. T. System Administration and the institutional administration to expend institutional funds up to 10% of the anticipated total project cost to proceed to Design Development Approval.
-These funds will be provided by the institution initially but will be reimbursed to the institution from applicable project funds upon Design Development Approval or upon submission of a project application to the Texas Higher Education Coordinating Board (if applicable), whichever is later.
+These funds will be provided by the institution initially but will be reimbursed to the institution from applicable project funds upon design development approval.

+Sec.
+5 Addition of a Major Project to the CIP.
+Following the Definition Phase, addition of a project to the CIP provides authority for the U. T. System Administration and the institutional administration to expend institutional funds up to 10% of the anticipated total project cost to proceed to design development approval.
+These funds will be provided by the institution initially but will be reimbursed to the institution from applicable project funds upon design development approval.

 Facility Program – A project planning document that organizes and summarizes client needs and programmatic information needed to design a capital project.
 It is generated through a process of collecting, analyzing, synthesizing, and documenting significant requirements for a Project prior to proceeding into the Design Phase.